dmccan/yada-wiki/readme.txt

 = 3.2 =
 * Added ability to translate Yada Wiki
 * Added Spanish translation
-* Added REST API support for Wiki Categories and Tags
+* Added REST API support for wiki categories and tags
+* Added recent activity widget (code contributed by @simplyletgo)
+* Added ability to set a wiki page as home page
 * Added placeholder output message for TOC tag when no TOC page is found or it is empty.

 = 3.1 =